chenchaoyi/saucebreak/README.md

-# iOS App Appium Sauce Labs break point tool
+# Sauce Labs manual testing tool for Mobile Application

 Do you know Sauce Labs has a `hidden` feature that allows you to have full control over simulator/emulator and do